-Florida Screen Room Project Underway
+Construction of a Florida Screen Room

 Recently, we hired a company to construct a large screen room of about 2,000 square feet.
 People use these outdoor living spaces a lot in Florida.
 Many have a pool or a hot tub.
 Even without one of those, it's best to get the largest space you can afford.
 Winters in Florida are mild enough to spend your days outside quite a bit of the time.

-We had a previous screen room that we had torn down and the surface of pavers removed.
+We had a previous screen room that we had torn down and the surface of the pavers removed.
 They put down easy-care concrete with special cooling properties.
 Then they built a new structure, a large screen room.

 For us, it provides space to entertain all our neighbors or to host visitors who come to see us in the winter.
-We have a hot tub, but our screen room will also serve as an outdoor kitchen, our regular dining area, a place to lounge by the lake or to watch the wildlife.
+We have a hot tub, but our screen room will also serve as an outdoor kitchen, our regular dining area, a place to lounge by the lake or watch the wildlife.

 Here's the process we went through to get this new screen room.

-Some of the Steps in a Screen Room Project
+10 Steps for a Screen Room Project

-- Decide on the size and shape you want
+- Decide on the size and shape you want.

-- Ask friends, family, neighbors for recommendations of companies
+- Ask friends, family, neighbors for recommendations of companies.

 - Check reviews at the Better Business Bureau and online review sites like Yelp.

-- Get proposals from various construction companies that specialize in screen rooms
+- Get proposals from various construction companies that specialize in screen rooms.

-- Review the proposals and prices, choose a company
+- Review the proposals and prices, choose a company.

-- Have landscaping and irrigation system removed from the area where the screen room will be
+- Have landscaping and irrigation system removed from the area where the screen room will be.

-- Have termite treatment done before the base is put down
+- Have termite treatment done before the base is put down.

-- Construction begins
+- Construction begins.

-- Check for any issues before giving final approval on the finished project
+- Check for any issues before giving final approval on the finished project.

 Many thanks to MD Construction of Winter Haven for their careful and precise work.
 Their workers were meticulous and put in a full day's work, sometimes staying until dark to finish.